 Off we go, but the 1st stop is to fill her up.
 She takes like sixty dollars of fuel.
 We navigate her to the main channel and away we go.
 The steering is very messy at slow speed.
 It requires left and right steering to keep her straight.
 The engine idles fine and comes up to cruising speed and on plane.
 Her bow comes up nicely and she feels good.
 A little slow, but I’m not pushing her.
 So while just testing her out for about ten minutes we decided to head off to our favorite place to hang out.
 A bit unplanned and maybe annoying to our passengers.
 It’s about 10 miles downriver.

 2007 Sea Ray 210 Select – Initial Sea Trial Data

 So we had to replace two thirds of the gauges.
 As a result we got some nice features.
 What we gleamed out of her Sea Trial is that she hit a top speed about 46 MPH and 4400 RPM.
 The Trim limit switch is still an issue, but the sender is working fine.
 We might be able to get a better RPM and top speed once we fix this.
 This is one of list of things we still need to address.

-So she has been the topic of many discussions.
-Will she ever make on onto the lake.
+So she has been the topic of many discussions in Dry Creek.
+Will she ever make it onto the lake?
 The reality is up to this point I was unsure what would happen.
 There are issues with her but they all seem minor.
 The steering is messed up at low speed.
 I dislike these aftermarket seats.
 I need to clean the boat up, and the bilge is a mess from whatever happened to her prior to me.
 I’m week’s behind in launching her, and super nervous.
 Regardless of all of that, she has made it to our hangout, and there was nothing bad that happened.

 Now understand I have been talking about her for months.
 Folks have been wondering when she would show up.
 Well, she did and they are not surprised at how nice she looks and sounds.
 She made it and I think it’s mission accomplished?